 Tarrant is believed to have financial ties to far-right groups in Europe, including the anti-immigrant Identitarian Movement.
 In September 2017, Tarrant reportedly donated 1,000 euros to the French branch of the Identitarian Movement.
 In early 2018, he donated \$1,700 to the Austrian Identitatrian Movement.
 Before carrying out the attacks, Tarrant disseminated his manifesto in which he promoted a white nationalist theory called the Great Replacement, which posits that non-white migrants are threatening to replace the dominant European-i.e., white-culture.
-On March 25, 2020, Tarrant pleaded guilty to 51 charges of murder and 40 charges of attempted murder for carrying out the 2019 Christchurch shootings.
-(Sources: Washington Post [102], Counter Extremism Project [103], The Conversation [104])
+(Sources: Washington Post, Counter Extremism Project, The Conversation)